 The mandate of WGITA is to:

-Develop Standards and Guidances and other documents related to IT audits.
+Develop Standards, Guidance and other documents related to IT audits.

 Create and share best practices and methods in Information Technology (IT) related audits, and to facilitate the exchange of information & experience and encourage bilateral and regional cooperation.